leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

 - Issue multiple `ui_sandbox_step` calls in a single reasoning turn.
 - Receive logs + DOM summary + one or more screenshots as context.
 - Use that context to decide the next steps, without the human manually pasting images every time.

+Developer comment — The command will only work if you put it inside $ cmd /c '' or $ cmd /c "".
+You seem to forget this often, so keep it in mind.
+When the time comes to use Supabase SQL, try doing it yourself as well.
+If you need the required keys, ask the developer.